 This course has been approved by the Royal Society of Chemistry for purposes of Continuing Professional Development (CPD).
 RSC members receive a discount of 10% for this course (membership number required) if booked at least 6 weeks in advance.

 What will you learn on this course?

-The four-day Comprehensive GC-MS Training course introduces the fundamental theory of quadrupole GC-MS along with the operation, maintenance and troubleshooting of the Agilent single quadrupole MSD using MSD ChemStation software.
+The four-day Comprehensive GC-MS Training course introduces the fundamental theory of quadrupole GC-MS along with the operation, maintenance and troubleshooting of the Agilent single quadrupole MS using MSD ChemStation software.

-This course includes an introduction to quadrupole mass spectrometry; hardware configuration; MS tuning; data acquisition in scan and selected ion monitoring (SIM) modes; qualitative & quantitative data analysis; reports; sequencing; and an introduction to macros and retention time locking.
+This course includes an introduction to single quadrupole mass spectrometry, method development and troubleshooting; hardware configuration; MS tuning; data acquisition in scan and selected ion monitoring (SIM) modes; qualitative & quantitative data analysis; reports; sequencing; an introduction to macros; Retention Time Locking (RTL); and method maintenance.

-It combines a mixture of classroom based presentations with hands-on software and hardware lab exercises, to give you comprehensive training.
+It combines a mixture of classroom based presentations with hands-on hardware and software lab exercises, to give you comprehensive training.

 - You will learn the theory & principles of mass spectrometry focusing on the single quadrupole GC-MS